I beg to move,

 Other countries have created institutions to address this problem—the KfW in Germany, the Small Business Administration in the US, the Business Development Bank of Canada.
 I would argue that we do not have anything that does the same thing.
 There is a need to look again at what the British Business Bank could do, but also to establish a national investment bank with a clear green mandate—as we called for as part of our green economic recovery last week and challenged the Government to bring forward.
 Such a bank could provide low-cost, long-term financing to SMEs to help their transition in the way that the KfW has provided in energy efficiency loans to SMEs in Germany.
 Crucially, a national bank could be integrated into a network of regional outposts to ensure local delivery.
 We know that the Government have been discussing this for some time.
 Will the Minister confirm whether they have finally decided to establish such a bank?
 What sort of timeframe are we looking at for when it might be operational?

 Lastly, SMEs need support with skills for their workforce.
 The Confederation of British Industry has estimated that nine out of 10 employees will need to reskill by 2030.
 That will require a national low-carbon skills strategy that embeds sustainability and net zero across the whole education system.
 We called for the Government to bring forward a national retraining strategy to deal with the immediate jobs crisis, while meeting the longer-term needs of a low-carbon economy.
 Much more could be done in this respect.
-Will the Minister explain what thinking the Government have done, if any, on a net zero skills strategy that will provide SMEs a workforce that is capable of successfully transitioning?
+Will the Minister explain what thinking the Government have done, if any, on a net zero skills strategy that will provide SMEs with a workforce that is capable of successfully transitioning?

 SMEs will be an essential component of the green transition, but to meet the challenge ahead, they need clarity, certainty, a wider package of investment and targeted support for information and technical advice, financing and skills.
 I look forward to hearing the Minister’s thoughts on all those areas.